 development guidelines.
 It automatically updates the

-with each release.
-The changelog can be autogenerated from merge-requests or
+changelog is provided with each release.
+The changelog can be autogenerated

 Generate a changelog using

 bdt gitlab changelog. * remove

 Tag a release using

 --help flag in each command to learn more about each command.

 While beta builds of packages will use the beta version of this package, stable will look for the latest stable version of this package for their build configuration.